 Once you dig deeper into the data, you will surely discover something you were not aware of.
 Write down any opportunities you see for improvement, but don’t start implementing any changes during the free trial.

 Because the 30-day trial is setting the baseline for the improvements that can be made.
+After which you should set clear and attainable OEE targets.
 These opportunities become your ROI (return on investment) calculator for fully implementing Evocon at multiple machines later on.

 The key takeaway is this.
 Implementing an OEE system is easy, and Evocon is the surely one of the simplest ways to get started.
-But the overall success of real-time monitoring and your free trial requires someone who cares to take ownership of the process.
+But the overall success of real-time monitoring and your free trial requires someone who cares to take ownership of the process, a product champion.